How do I verify my domain name using a TXT record for Google apps?

-Firstly, you need to ensure your domain is pointed to our nameservers:
+Firstly, you need to ensure your domain is pointed to the 123 Reg nameservers.

 If the domain is not pointed to the 123 Reg nameservers, you will be unable to manage them from the 123 Reg control panel.

-Please Note: It will take between 24 - 48 hours for the new DNS records to become active.
+Please note: It will take between 24-48 hours for any new nameserver (DNS) records to become active.

 In your Google control panel, you need to Add a DNS record to your domain’s configuration (This will be the domain name you are using) Select Other from the drop down list.